-It's no secret that 10-year CD rates are typically among the highest available, since you're agreeing to keep your money deposited for a longer time or face an early withdrawal penalty if you decide not to let your CD mature.
-And the certainty you get with longer-term CDs not only provides some peace of mind, but it can also allow you some freedom with your time.
-With funds growing away at 10-year-interest rates, you can focus on other things instead of watching over your money.
+It's no surprise that 10-year CD rates are typically among the highest available, since you're agreeing to keep your money deposited for a longer time or pay an early withdrawal penalty.
+And the certainty you get with longer-term CDs not only provides some peace of mind, but it also can allow you to focus on other things besides money management while your funds grow steadily at 10-year interest rates.
+Still, such a long-term commitment isn't for everyone.